 Department website: http://krieger.jhu.edu/msh

 This is an interdisciplinary, humanities-based major using a cultural and historical context to explore scientific inquiry and the roots of medicine.
-The medicine, science, and the humanities major is ideal for students who plan to pursue careers in the health professions as well as those interested in issues of importance to science and medicine, and students who plan to pursue graduate work in a range of humanities, social science, or professional disciplines.
+The medicine, science, and the humanities major is ideal for students who plan to pursue careers in the science and health professions as well as those interested in issues of importance to science and medicine, and students who plan to pursue graduate work in a range of humanities, social science, or professional disciplines.

 MSH Major Goals and Objectives